xoscar/image-store/frontend/README.md

 **Pros:**

 - You can keep your app lightweight, as you avoid adding extra libraries to the build.
-- Reducers are nativaly supported by React and can be used for scoped portions of the app or globally depending on the use case.
+- Reducers are natively supported by React and can be used for scoped portions of the app or globally depending on the use case.
 - Providers, context and hooks are great tools to spread the data across the component tree.

 **Cons:**

 - React still is a UI library, which doesn't include anything for I/O operations.
-- Everything is added at the lifecycle level, so functions, so handling caching across the data, functions and other data types needs to be manually handled by the developers.
+- Everything is added at the lifecycle level, so handling caching across the data, functions and other data types needs to be manually handled by the developers.
 - As great as hooks can be, it can become cumbersome to have all of your business logic encapsulated in a concept that is framework specific.

 ### Redux-Toolkit